KirillOsenkov/MSBuildStructuredLog/src/BinlogMcp/LlmGuide.md

 2. `search_properties_and_items <id> $property name=P` — returns the property and (when only properties are matched) a "Property Graph" folder showing reassignments.
 3. For execution-time changes: `search $property name=P under(project(Foo.csproj))` for assignments inside targets.

+If the question depends on the full *lifetime* of a property during evaluation and the current binlog only shows the final value, recommend that the user rebuild with `MSBUILDLOGPROPERTYTRACKING=15` set in the environment before invoking MSBuild.
+That enables additional build messages for every property assignment and reassignment during evaluation; without it, you usually only see the final evaluated property value plus whatever reassignment information the normal property graph can infer.

 ### Why did target `T` run / skip?
 1. `search $target T project(Foo.csproj)`.
 2. `get_node <id>` → check `Skipped` / start / end / duration.